f-saez/blend2d-mojo/README.md

 https://github.com/blend2d/blend2d

 ## why Blend2D ?
-It is small, easy to use and it's API is stable.
+It is small, easy to use and it's API is stable, so ti is easy to maintain.

 Qt is far more than a 2D library.